 Under this provision it is clear that Enron’s business methods and online trading platform software implemented at present in enrononline.com are not patentable in Argentina.

 However, software patent documents may qualify for copyright protection as literary work.
 In Argentine copyright matters are governed by Law 11,723 (the “Copyright Law”).
+[We need to check with Mark to see if this is a problem for EOL.]

 As for the formalities required for protection of a foreign work in Argentina, the client must have either complied with formalities required for protection in the country where the work was first published, provided that he is a national of a country recognizing copyright, or satisfy the conditions for protection under a copyright convention to which Argentina adheres.
 Given these conditions, protection will be granted in Argentina simultaneously with that accorded by the law of the country of first publication.